Analytical Liquid-State Applications

 Table 1 and Table 2 show the 1H and 13C functional group chemical shifts that can be utilized to derive detailed molecular information on samples of interest in the petroleum and petrochemical industries.
 Detailed molecular information can be obtained from petroleum related samples such as crude oils, base oils, diesels, bitumen, asphaltenes, naphthas.
 Based on these particular chemical types that can be identified it is possible to generate average molecular parameters that allow the effects of various processes to be observed when the NMR parameters are compared for samples taken before, during and after the desired processing.

-We describe below typical liquid-state NMR applications that are routinely performed at PNA.
+We describe below typical Analytical Liquid-State NMR applications that are routinely performed at PNA.

 Crude oil (including heavy oil) analysis – detailed chemical breakdown obtained that allows effects of various thermal and hydrothermal upgrading processes as well as desulfurization to be followed by their effects on a series of detailed average molecule parameters.
 Table 3 and Table 4 shows the detailed analysis parameters that can be obtained on crude oil samples as well as all other petroleum products.